 The short answer to this question is “no.” However, the longer answer is “it’s complicated.”

 This is because of the Credit Card Accountability, Responsibility, and Disclosure Act, otherwise known as the CARD act.
-The CARD act was signed into law in 2009.
-The law was put in place to protect credit card users by making some key amendments to regulations dealing with billing statements, interest rates, due dates, and penalties for credit cards.
+The CARD Act was signed into law in 2009.
+The law was put in place to provide card users with protections and greater disclosures relating to billing statements, interest rates, due dates and penalties for credit cards.

-The CARD act definitely offers cardholders a bit more security, but it doesn’t control interest rates or how high they may reach.
+The CARD Act definitely offers cardholders a bit more security, but it doesn’t control interest rates or how high they may reach.
 What it does is oblige your cardholder to notify you at least 45 days ahead of time that a change will come.
 This notification will give you the option to cancel your card if you are not agreeable to the rate increase.
 That said, you can always ask your issuer for a lower interest rate.
 It’s important to note, however, that this may trigger a hard inquiry into your credit report and there are no guarantees that the rate will be lowered.
-The CARD act does, however, require card issuers to review interest rate increases every six months and reduce a cardholder’s rate if it is appropriate.
-The key there being if the issuer deems it appropriate, and the rate review excludes increases in your rate due to penalties.
+The CARD Act does, however, require card issuers to review interest rate increases every six months and reduce a cardholder’s rate if it is appropriate.
+Also, the rate review does not extend to increases in your rate due to penalties.

 What is usury law?